Mrs. Laura Huene: And I said, “What’s wrong? What’s wrong?” And she said, “I’ll go get your doctor.”

-And I think as it evolves, you start to find out the answer why, why we're going through this, why we were the ones that went through this.
-And I don't know if I would say that God was teaching us something, 'cause He's not punitive.
-He's not up there telling us, oh, "I'm gonna show those Huene's.
-[Let's] take this way, let's take something away from them," 'cause that's not how He is.
+And I think as it evolves, you start to find out the answer why, why we’re … why we’re going through this, why we were the ones that went through this.
+And I don’t know if I would say that God was teaching us something, ‘cause He’s not punitive.
+He’s not up there telling us, oh, “I’m gonna … I’m gonna show those Huenes.
+[Let’s] take this way, let’s take something away from them,” ‘cause that’s not how He is.
 He loves us.
 He loves us.

 Jim: Well, and I would say that, that idea of the broken world is real.

 Jim: This isn’t want God intended when He created us but we live in a fallen world, where it’s gnarled and it’s not as He intended.
 And we’ve got to realize that.
 Josh, you said something I want to come back to which was that anger, that sense of anger.
 That reality and that realness is important for people to hear when they are wounded, that God is big enough to take that blow.
 He hears your heart.
 He knows the pain.
 He experienced it as He walked this earth, whether that was His friend, Lazarus, and how people were responding to His death.
 And it talks about how the Lord wept in that moment.
 Talk about that process and how long did it take for you and for you to come to grips with that, where it moved from anger to understanding, to re-embrace of love for Him?